HEROEngineer/healthcheck/README.md

   ```

 * Remove old objects from external object storage.
 When an user removes
-  a check, removes a project, or closes their account, Healthchecks
+  a check, removes a project, or closes their account, HEROEngineer
   does not remove the associated objects from the external object
   storage on the fly.
 Instead, you should run `pruneobjects` occasionally
   (for example, once a month).
 This command first takes an inventory